Stratos, Greece: History

-As capital of Acarnania, Stratos was involved in many wars.
+As capital of Acarnanian League, Stratos was involved in many wars.
 In the 5th century BC, the Corinthians were forced out of their Acarnanian settlements by Athens.
 In 429 BC in the Pelopponesian War, the Pelopponesians under the Spartan Knemos attacked Stratos and were defeated "with great slaughter".
 In about 390 BC the cities of Acarnania surrendered to the Spartans under King Agesilaus, and continued to be Spartan allies until joining the Second Athenian Empire in 375 BC.
 The Acarnanians later sided with the Boeotians in their fight against Sparta, and with Athens against Philip II of Macedon at Chaeronea.